wadoli/HaloACL/INSTALL.md

 Perhaps your vision is to unleash crowd wisdom and let everybody contribute boundlessly.
 Or you want to assemble an exclusive circle that works together on arts projects.
 Or you would like to support employees with sharing knowledge and need well-arranged structures for this.

-Never mind what contribution policy you want to follow: The "ACL" puts in your hands the capability of controlling MediaWikis editing possibilities via a simple graphical user interface.
+Never mind what contribution policy you want to follow: The ACL puts in your hands the capability of controlling MediaWikis editing possibilities via a simple graphical user interface.
 Define hierarchic user groups, assign freely combinations of over 50 permission objects (e.g. reading, editing, protecting, editinterface etc.) and be even able to build your own groups of these permissions - thanks to the Access Control List extension.

 **Enjoy the Access Control List extension features:**